pryv/dev-site/DataTypes.md

 ### Activity channel

 Each activity channel represents a "stream" or "type" of activity to track.
-For example, you may have channels tracking:

-* Your current working activity
-* The people you are with at the moment
-* Your geographical location and that of your relatives
-* The value of your stock exchange assets
-* Etc.

 Fields:

 * `id` (identity, TODO: link)